mozilla-l10n/localizer-documentation/webprojects/amo.md

-# AMO - how to localize and test
+# AMO: how to localize and test

 ## Product at a glance